VertiPub/s3copy/README.rst

 If the last command produces no output, those files were all successfully copied.

-The files that were multi-part in the inbucket can only be compared for size against their counterparts.
+The files that were multi-part in the source can only be compared for size against their counterparts.
 Strip out the md5 sums:

 ::